-In an effort to more effectively manage offenders released to the community, many community corrections agencies use technology, such as GPS-based equipment, to monitor and supervise offenders and maintain public safety.
+In an effort to more effectively manage persons convicted of a crime who are released to the community, many community corrections agencies use technology, such as GPS-based equipment, to monitor and supervise individuals and maintain public safety.

-Three NIJ-funded studies examined the effectiveness of GPS monitoring of offenders who are under supervision in the community:
+Three NIJ-funded studies examined the effectiveness of GPS monitoring of persons who are under supervision in the community:

-A study of GPS monitoring of high-risk gang offenders by the Development Services Group integrated outcome, cost and process evaluation components.
+A study of GPS monitoring of individuals at high-risk of committing gang offenses by the Development Services Group integrated outcome, cost and process evaluation components.

 The outcome component examined the impact of the California Department of Corrections and Rehabilitation’s Division of Adult Parole Operations GPS supervision program.
-The study population was drawn from all high-risk gang offenders released from prison between March 2006 and October 2009.
-The parolees were released into the supervision of six specialized gang parole units in California.
+The study population was drawn from all individuals at high-risk of committing gang offenses released from prison between March 2006 and October 2009.
+The individuals on parole were released into the supervision of six specialized gang parole units in California.
 The sample included 784 subjects equally divided between the treatment and control groups.
-The treatment group consisted of high-risk gang offenders who were placed on GPS monitoring, and the control group consisted of matched gang offenders with a similar background.
+The treatment group consisted of individuals at high-risk of committing gang offenses who were placed on GPS monitoring, and the control group consisted of matched individuals committing gang offenses with a similar background.
 The study lasted two years.

 The two main outcomes of interest were compliance (measured through parole violations) and recidivism (measured using rearrests and rearrests for violent offenses).